South Korea Research Trip

 The third cycle, or post trip phase has fellows create a lesson plan based on Korean history and culture and do a presentation about their lesson at a district, state, or regional organization.
 While the lesson plan and evidence of presentation are due by 12/31, the fellows need to be aware that they may be required to perform revisions to their lessons in order to fulfill their requirements and be reimbursed their deposit.

 The fourth cycle of the trip is the community phase.
 After completion of the lesson plan, participants will become members of the Korean Fellows Alumni Association.
 This community group will receive newsletters and e-mail updates from the foundation with information on teaching Korean history and culture.
 Furthermore, alumni fellows will be added into the Korean Fellow Alumni Association Facebook page in order to stay connected and share ideas with other fellows.

 Note: If you fail to complete the required tasks, you will not be permitted to participate in future KWLF events and will forfeit your deposit.

-Educators who are chosen for this trip will pay half of their airfare.
+Educators who are chosen for this trip will pay half of their airfare and a $300 deposit.
 All other expenses, lodging, food, tours, etc. will be covered thanks to the gracious support of our sponsors.

 Ready to apply?
 Click below